The Aspiring Solopreneur

 Matt Theriault:

 Totally.
 The branding helps, for sure.
-But, I mean, there's a bunch of, you know, ecommerce entrepreneurs that are making millions that you've never heard of.
+But, I mean, there's a bunch of, ecommerce entrepreneurs that are making millions that you've never heard of.
 So you can outsource and outsource and delegate a lot of the execution, and I think that makes it easier for solopreneurs than ever.

 Carly Ries: